aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

           dev: my-deployment
 ```

-### Avoid instances with burstable CPUs
+## Use similar node sizes for consistent workload performance

-Avoid instance types that use burstable CPUs like T series instances.
 Workloads should define what size nodes they need to be run on to allow consistent performance and predictable scaling.
 A workload requesting 500m CPU will perform differently on an instance with 4 cores vs one with 16 cores.
+Avoid instance types that use burstable CPUs like T series instances.

-A workload being scheduled in a cluster with Karpenter can use the [supported labels](https://karpenter.sh/docs/concepts/scheduling/#labels) to target specific instances sizes.
+To make sure your workloads get consistent performance a workload can use the [supported Karpenter labels](https://karpenter.sh/docs/concepts/scheduling/#labels) to target specific instances sizes.

 ```
 kind: deployment